FRANKLIN, Susan Braley

 - Professional Experience:

 Susan B. Franklin came from an old Newport, RI, family.
-After study and travel in Europe, she settles in to teaching at Vassar, but felt her true calling was in preparatory schools.
+After graduating in the first class at then-new Bryn Mawr Colllege, she studied and traveled widely in Europe.
+On her return she settled in to teaching at Vassar, but felt her true calling was in preparatory schools.
 After a stint at Miss Baldwin's School, she joined the staff of a school founded in 1878 by Felix Adler at age 24 as The Workingman's School, a school for the children of the lower classes.
 Its reputation grew quickly and by 1890 the school began accepting the children of the wealthy and charging tuition.
 In 1895 its name was changed to the Ethical Culture School and in 1903 to became supported by the New York Society for Ethical Culture.
 Franklin joined the next year, when it moved into its landmark Manhattan building at 33 Central Park West.
 The school maintained its reputation for economic diversity, but is recognized as an Ivy Preparation School.
+Franklin's devotion to Virgil and to her students made her a popular and effective teacher.
 Franklin retired to her family home in The Hill section of Newport, where she met a tragic end at the age of 86, raped and murdered in her home.
+She left her estate to Brown and Bryn Mawr for student scholarships.